gluon-lang/gluon/TUTORIAL.md

 ### Case expressions

-To allow variants to be unpacked so that their contents can be retrieved embed_lang has the `case` expression.
+To allow variants to be unpacked so that their contents can be retrieved gluon has the `case` expression.

 ```f#,rust
 match None with